td2014/apache_atlas_doc/sections/quickstart.rst

 Quick Start
 ===========

 This section will provide a basic walkthrough to get you started with Atlas.
-Note that some of the content here is derived from the official Atlas documentation avaiable here:  http://atlas.apache.org/Bridge-Hive.html, and the Hive documentation here: https://cwiki.apache.org/confluence/display/Hive/GettingStarted.
+Note that portions of the content here is derived from the official Atlas documentation at http://atlas.apache.org/Bridge-Hive.html, and the Hive documentation at https://cwiki.apache.org/confluence/display/Hive/GettingStarted.

 We will create a basic hook setup for capturing Hive events by the Atlas server.
 We assume that you already have Hadoop, Hive, and Atlas running on your system.